captbaritone/jordaneldredge.com/_posts/2011-05-29-fachme-find-your-roles.md

 ---
 title: "FachMe: Find your roles"
+tags: [music, fach, project]
+summary: "I built a website to help opera singers discover role which might suite their voice."
 ---

 I built a data-driven website to help opera singers find roles which are likely to suit their voice.
 The name is a questionable pun based on the German [fach system](http://en.wikipedia.org/wiki/Fach) for classifying voices.
 I present to you [FachMe](http://fachme.com):